iovation/rpmcpan/README.md

   Defaults to the distribution name.

-* `no_system_prefix`: Set to true to suppress the `perl-` prefix in the name of the RPM when building against the systerm Perl.
+* `no_system_prefix`: Set to true to suppress the `perl-` prefix in the name of the RPM when building against the system Perl.
 Builds against other versions will still get the `perl5xx-` prefix.
 * `provides`: A list of additional features provided by the RPM, in case the list fetched from MetaCPAN is incomplete.
 Mostly used to name programs,